czaacza/SensorBasedMobileApp-Course/README.md

 **The course is still in progress**

-## Projects and topics learned as a part of the course:
+## Projects and topics learned as a part of the course (from the beginning):

 ### Box Project (components, styling, events, state)
 <img src="https://github.com/czaacza/SensorBasedMobileApp-Course/blob/master/img/Lab01-App-Image.png" height="400"/>